Image by williamcho via Flickr

 And at seminars run by visa consultancy firms in China, advisers are encouraging people to apply for the scheme before Quebec also doubles its minimum requirements to match the federal government's proposals.

-On a rainy Saturday afternoon, in a conference room at a five-star Shanghai hotel, more than 30 potential "investor applicants" arrive to hear how they might be able to exchange their cash for a foreign passport.
+Cash and experience On a rainy Saturday afternoon, in a conference room at a five-star Shanghai hotel, more than 30 potential "investor applicants" arrive to hear how they might be able to exchange their cash for a foreign passport.

 Many are in their 30s.
 There are several young couples.
 Most are professionals.
 Few are dressed smartly.
 They appear to be a pretty average cross-section of Shanghai's moneyed middle class.